-There's no way of telling if these four points will prove crucial, but Everton must act quickly to rediscover their identity and recapture last season's mentality.
+There's no way of telling if these four points will prove as crucial, but Everton must act quickly to rediscover their identity and recapture last season's mentality.

 Chelsea travel to Goodison Park on Saturday, just as they did for the Toffees' second home game of last season.
-Martinez will hope a similarly galvanising win can soothe some of these missed opportunities.
+Martinez will hope a similar, galvanising win can soothe some of these missed opportunities.